Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 ```

 Step 3: Done!
-We can now make our own script and use the class or use a the audioPeakExample.py that is provided.
+We can now make our own script and use the class or use the audioPeakExample.py that is provided.

 ## Running the audioPeakExample